ryandemo/StarWarsShipViewer/Tutorial/CodebaseWalkthrough.md

 Each cell in our table view will show some information about a `Starship`, like this one for the Death Star:
 <div style="text-align:center"><img src="static/StarshipTableViewCell.png" alt="Simulator Screen Shot" width="300"/></div>

+It has an image view and two labels stacked together.
+We've connected these UI elements to the cell class, `StarshipTableViewCell`, using `@IBOutlet`s from the storyboard to the code.

-We've connected our custom class `StarshipTableViewCell` to its counterpart in `Main.storyboard` with `@IBOutlet`s, and need to write a function to set up the cell for a `Starship`.
+Now, we need to write a function to set up the cell for a `Starship`.
 I like to call this function `configure`.

 ```swift
 class StarshipTableViewCell: UITableViewCell {